Moonlight Sonata (film): Plot

-In Sweden, Eric Molander (Charles Farrell) professes his love for Ingrid (Barbara Greene), the beautiful young granddaughter of baroness Lindenborg (Marie Tempest).
+In Sweden, Eric Molander (Charles Farrell) professes his genuine love for Ingrid (Barbara Greene), the beautiful young granddaughter of baroness Lindenborg (Marie Tempest).
 Meanwhile, in the nearby countryside, a plane with Paderewski and two other passengers on board is forced to land due to mechanical problems.
-The travellers take refuge at the baroness's country estate; one of them, worldly Mario de la Costa (Eric Portman), steals the naive young Ingrid away from her lover.
+The travellers take refuge at the baroness's country estate; one of them, worldly Mario de la Costa (Eric Portman), uses his deceptive charm to steal the naive young Ingrid away from her honest-hearted lover.
 With Paderewski's help – he plays a hauntingly beautiful rendition of Beethoven's "Moonlight Sonata" which soothingly calms the flighty-minded Ingrid and allows her to come to her senses – Eric exposes Mario as a shameless fortune-hunter who already has a wife, and the young hero and heroine are reunited.
-Seen at the beginning of the film as a happily married couple who are attending one of Mr. Paderewski's packed piano recitals, Eric and Ingrid have become the joyful parents of an adorable curly-headed little damsel who herself gets to meet the great artist in person at the concert; at Ingrid's request, he then plays the Moonlight Sonata as his finale.
-It is also revealed that Mr. Paderewski's playing of this very same lovely melody two decades earlier had fortuitously brought Ingrid's own parents together, as well.
+Seen at the beginning of the film as a happily married couple who are attending one of Mr. Paderewski's packed piano recitals, Eric and Ingrid have become the joyful parents of an adorable curly-headed little damsel who herself gets to meet the great artist in person at the concert (while enthusiastically clapping along with everyone else, the toddler had accidentally dropped her bouncy-ball which had rolled up the aisle and onto the stage, where the smilingly-amused Paderewski had caught the ball and graciously returned it to the little girl with a bow and a tender handshake, much to the charmed delight of both her parents and the thunderously-applauding crowd); at Ingrid's request, Paderewski then plays the Moonlight Sonata as his finale.
+During an after-concert gathering of his closest friends and business-associates, Paderewski begins to relate the details shown in the remainder of the movie, and how his playing of the Moonlight Sonata five years prior had helped cement the romantic bond between the little girl's mother and father.
+It is also revealed that Mr. Paderewski's playing of this very same lovely melody some two decades earlier had fortuitously brought Ingrid's own parents together, as well.